adamazad/bildx/README.md

 bildx.start(BILDX_PORT).then(() => console.log(`BildX deployed on ${BILDX_PORT}`)
 ```

-`BildX.Storage` throws an error otherwise if supplied path is not absolute.
+Note: `BildX.Storage` throws an error if path is not absolute.

 ## APIs